Developing your plan for implementation and impact

 - key periods of data collection and monitoring

 - planned evaluation and analysis to measure the impact of activities

 - decisions about strategic resource allocation including the targeted use of needs-based funding.

-Activities are flexibly added to the Strategic Improvement Plan (SIP) as required.
+Activities can be added to the Strategic Improvement Plan (SIP) as required.